Heritage Hall 412

 Dr. Haque has played a leadership role in the National Association of Schools of Public Affairs and Administration (NASPAA), formulating new standards for accreditation of MPA programs and serving as member of the commission that recommends accreditation.
 In his capacity as a Fulbright scholar Dr. Haque has traveled to many countries and has conducted international workshops in Bangladesh and Sri Lanka.
 He is a member of the Bangladesh Development Initiative (BDI), a think-tank dedicated to the development of Bangladesh.

-- "Breaking the Bureaucratic Inertia: E-Government, Civil Society and Mobilizations of Citizens in Bangladesh," in E-Government Website Development: Future Trends and Strategic Models by Ed Downey, Carl D Ekstrom, and Matthew A Jones (IGI Publishers, 2011), 117-129.
+- Akhlaque Haque, "Breaking the Bureaucratic Inertia: E-Government, Civil Society and Mobilizations of Citizens in Bangladesh," in E-Government Website Development: Future Trends and Strategic Models, edited by Carl Ekstrom and Mathew Jones Ed Downey (IGI Publishers, 2010), 117-129.

 - University of Alabama at Birmingham, Leadership Service Award from the MPA Alumni Association, UAB for Outstanding Public Service as Program Director for 10 years (2000-2010), 2011